 Rain gardens (also known as bio-retention systems), look like a garden on the surface but have a storage and filtration structure underground that reduces nutrients from stormwater before it enters the drainage system.
 They have a small footprint and are suited to highly urbanised environments and smaller catchment areas.

 Creek restoration is really about adapting and revegetating waterways.
 Once a creek is restored to suit changed water flows, run-off is slowed down and filtered, nutrient and sediment levels are lowered and erosion is reduced.
 Creek restoration also creates new habitats for native plants and animals.

 Restoring a waterway to a more natural state (revegetating a stormwater drain, for example) allows it to filter urban run-off, reducing the nutrient and sediment levels that would otherwise flow further downstream into lakes and rivers.
 Restored waterways also help to prevent erosion, provide habitat for native plants and animals and add to the community’s shared space.

 Gross pollutant trap

 Gross pollutant traps are structures designed to remove a range of pollutants from waterways, including rubbish, coarse sediments, litter and some types of oil.
 They are often the important ‘first line of defence’ in treating stormwater, particularly in areas of high litter.
-If carefully designed, they can be integrated into the waterscape.
+Many of the ACT Healthy Waterways infrastructure projects include a GPT.